albertomorini/Byce/readme.md

 +---------+----------+-------------+----------+

 per uno singolo invece:
-SELECT DISTINCT battery,incharge,name,tempo FROM Dataset d1 WHERE NOT EXISTS (SELECT * FROM Dataset d2 WHERE d2.tempo > d1.tempo AND AND NOT EXISTS (SELECT * FROM Dataset d3 WHERE d3.data > d2.data AND d3.name = "name" ))
+SELECT DISTINCT battery,incharge,name,tempo FROM Dataset d1 WHERE NOT EXISTS (SELECT * FROM Dataset d2 WHERE d2.tempo > d1.tempo AND d2.name = d1.name AND NOT EXISTS (SELECT * FROM Dataset d3 WHERE d3.data > d2.data AND d2.name = d3.name )) AND d1.name='AlbyAndroid';

+SELECT DISTINCT battery AS (SELECT name from Dataset where name='AlbyAndroid') FROM Dataset d1 WHERE NOT EXISTS (SELECT * FROM Dataset d2 WHERE d2.tempo > d1.tempo AND d2.name = d1.name AND NOT EXISTS (SELECT * FROM Dataset d3 WHERE d3.data > d2.data AND d2.name = d3.name )) AND d1.name="AlbyAndroid";

+SELECT battery as 'AlbyAndroid'  FROM Dataset d1 WHERE NOT EXISTS
+    (SELECT * FROM Dataset d2 WHERE d2.tempo > d1.tempo  AND d2.name = d1.name AND NOT EXISTS
+        (SELECT * FROM Dataset d3 WHERE STR_TO_DATE(d3.data, '%Y-%m-%d')> STR_TO_DATE(d2.data, '%Y-%m-%d') AND d2.name = d3.name)) AND d1.name='AlbyAndroid';

+SELECT incharge as 'AlbyAndroid'  FROM Dataset d1 WHERE NOT EXISTS
+    (SELECT * FROM Dataset d2 WHERE d2.tempo > d1.tempo  AND d2.name = d1.name AND NOT EXISTS
+        (SELECT * FROM Dataset d3 WHERE STR_TO_DATE(d3.data, '%Y-%m-%d')> STR_TO_DATE(d2.data, '%Y-%m-%d') AND d2.name = d3.name)) AND d1.name='AlbyAndroid';

+SELECT battery, tempo FROM Dataset d1 WHERE d1.name='AlbyAndroid';
+SELECT battery, incharge, data, tempo FROM Dataset d1 WHERE d1.name='AlbyAndroid';

+TODO: FARE MEGLIO LA PRIMA QUERY + RELAZIONE